Lifailon/netcat-api-endpoints/README.md

 ## NC-REST-Endpoints

-This is a simple netcat server that accepts and processes endpoint requests to manage Linux-based services (systemctl).
+This is a simple netcat server that accepts and processes endpoint requests REST API to manage Linux-based services via systemctl.

 Supported only the GET method for **PowerShell 7 (Invoke-RestMethod or Invoke-WebRequest)**.